-Say you drive recklessly through an intersection when an oncoming car hits you and you are injured.
+Say you drive recklessly through an intersection in Beaverton when an oncoming car hits you and you are injured.
 If you are 50% or more at fault for your injuries, you cannot receive compensation from the other driver for your injuries.
 But say you were only 49% at fault for your injuries, you may recover a portion of the potential damages.

 A premises liability claim allows you to recover for injuries you receive on the property of another person or business.
 Oregon law requires property owners to take reasonable care to maintain the premises, inspect for any hazards, and remedy any potential dangers.
 The relationship you have with the property owner can heighten this duty, and they may have owed you a warning to prevent you from exposure to a dangerous condition.